magopian/blog/src/making-a-pong-game-in-elm-3.md

 [commit](https://github.com/magopian/elm-pong/commit/583616d83b7371cce1fe2e79647b96ea57eea9a1)

 We now have a proper `GameState` that gets updated whenever the ball reaches the left or right, but we aren't doing anything with it yet.
-But what should we do with it?
+What should we do with it?

 Well... if we're in the `NoWinner` state, it means we should be playing, and as such listening to user input and animation frames.
 If we're in the `Winner ...`